myCSUSMCalifornia Pre-Doctoral Scholarship

 Health Professions Track

 With an eye on preparing individuals to build a more equitable health care system for California, the CSU has created a Health Professions Track (HPT) pilot within its California Pre-Doctoral Program.
-The new pilot will support students aspiring to careers in health professions, including public health, kinesiology, nursing, social work and speech/language/hearing sciences, that require professional doctorates.
+The new program will support students aspiring to careers in health professions, including public health, kinesiology, nursing, social work and speech/language/hearing sciences, that require professional doctorates.

 While the goals of the HPT align with the California Pre-Doctoral Program—to prepare current CSU students to earn research doctorates—the new track will focus on preparing individuals to diversify the health care workforce in a broad range of research-informed roles, including as future CSU faculty.
 The goal for graduates is to help improve health care service delivery and public health systems, and influence health care policies, programs and practices through evidence-based approaches.